smhdk/kotlin-mvvm-fragment-template/README.md

 ## Usage

  * Launch Android Studio
  * `Right click -> New` where you want to use the new template.
-Look Activity section for your new template and use it.
+Look Fragment section for your new template and select KM MVVM Fragment Template .
  * Complete the form with your information.
  * Build the project for Databinding